 The pharmacokinetics of docetaxel have been evaluated in cancer patients after administration of 20 - 115 mg/m2 in phase I studies.
-The kinetic profile of docetaxel is dose independent and consistent with a three-compartment pharmacokinetic model with half lives for the a, b and g (terminal) phases of 4 min, 36 min and between 11.1 h and 17.5 h, respectively, when sampled up to 24 hours.
-An additional study assessing the pharmacokinetics of docetaxel at similar doses (75 - 100 mg/m2) in patients, but over a longer time interval (over 22 days) found a longer mean terminal elimination half-life between 91 and 120 hours.
-The late phase is due, in part, to a relatively slow efflux of docetaxel from the peripheral compartment
+The kinetic profile of docetaxel is dose independent and consistent with a three-compartment pharmacokinetic model with half lives for the α , β and γ phases of 4 min, 36 min and 11.1 h, respectively.
+The late phase is due, in part, to a relatively slow efflux of docetaxel from the peripheral compartment.